 Stance on Syria: unclear.
 Opposes opposition.
 Blames NATO and Gulf monarchies for war.
 Sources:

 Background information: a Trotskyist international founded in 1993.
+Also known as the Organizing Committee for the Re-constitution of the Fourth International.
 The last in a series of internationals formed around the leadership of French Trotskyist Pierre Lambert.
-Leading party is the International Communist Current in France, though that organization’s current status in unclear.
-American section is Socialist Organizer, which puts a special emphasis on Latino activism.
+Leading party is the International Communist Current in France, which operates as part of the Independent Workers’ Party.
+American section is Socialist Organizer.

 Background information: split from the International Committee of the Fourth International in 1966.
 Formerly known as the International Spartacist Tendency.
 Leading party is the Spartacist League in the US, which had split from the Socialist Workers Party in 1964 after the SWP joined the re-unified FI.